-We know that cannabis is frequently used as a therapy for patients that suffer from autoimmune conditions like HIV/AIDS and rheumatoid arthritis, but can it be used in healthy individuals as well to prevent diseases and boost overall immune health?
+We know that patients that suffer from autoimmune conditions, like rheumatoid arthritis, frequently use cannabis as adjuvant therapy.
+But can it be useful for healthy individuals as well to prevent diseases and boost overall immune health?

 CBD and the Immune System: Bridged by the Endocannabinoid System

 To even scratch the surface in terms of describing CBD’s potential effects on the body’s immune system, we have to understand at least on a basic level how the endocannabinoid system works.